 The unassuming blender is one of the most easily overlooked home appliances, but this unsung hero of the kitchen can do more than you might think.
 From making baby food to performing various food processing tasks, today’s blenders offer a lot of versatility on top of powerful high-speed motors that can shred ice like tissue paper, with some designs virtually eliminating the line between “blender” and “food processor” altogether.

 A good blender is also a vital tool in the modern Renaissance Man’s kitchen arsenal.
-And any weightlifter or endurance athlete knows how essential protein shakes are for hitting your macros for the day without having to inhale chicken breasts, and there’s no surer way to be the hero of a party or to impress a date than by whipping up some delicious homemade milkshakes and frozen cocktails.
+And any weightlifter or endurance athlete knows how essential protein shakes and smoothies are for hitting your macros for the day without having to inhale chicken breasts, and there’s no surer way to be the hero of a party or to impress a date than by whipping up some delicious homemade milkshakes and margaritas.

 Perhaps the most important consideration when buying a blender, particularly one made for making frozen smoothies and cocktails, is power.
 Ice is one of the toughest items that blenders are required to chop up, and you need a unit with a motor that can put out enough power to tackle frozen stuff without burning out.
 The Ninja Professional is one such blender and the best one we’ve found for less than $100, with a beefy 1,000-watt motor and six-blade chopper assembly that melts through hard ingredients without straining.